atniclimate/TieredSovereignDataFramework/standard/TSDF-Standard-v0.9.md

 ## 5.0 Governance and Partnership Model

 This Standard is designed to support flexible, Indigenous-led governance across all four sovereignty domains.
-It specifies **what must be governed**, not **how** specific Indigenous governance bodies must be structured—respecting the diversity of traditional and contemporary governance systems among Indigenous Nations.
+It specifies **what must be governed**, not **how** specific Indigenous governance bodies must be structured,respecting the diversity of traditional and contemporary governance systems among Indigenous Nations.

 ### 5.1 Core Governance Functions